 Note: Always use secure communication channels when interacting with clients.

 7. Use technology

 More generally, Stephen believes technology is incredibly important to make his law practice more efficient, and to serve his clients better.
-He uses Clio to manage his practice, Lexicata to help with client intake, and LawPay to process his credit card payments.
+He uses Clio to manage his practice, and Clio Grow to help with client intake.

 Overall, effective use of technology is what many of his clients have come to expect—and he believes that lawyers who don’t adopt technology will soon be left behind: